Luke-yuliu/luke-yuliu.github.io/_posts/2019-4-6-TestingWishes.md

 2. No more useless, meaningless and wasteful testing artefacts and documentations. ***it's a waste.***
 3. No more divide within testing (automated vs manual; technical vs non-technical). ***it's bad!***

-*I heard from @maaretp the future is already arrived but just need to be evenly distributed - yay!.*
+*I heard from [@maaretp](https://twitter.com/maaretp) the future is already arrived but just need to be evenly distributed - yay!*

 I've been asking myself **"What's the future look like for me as a tester?** since I started in testing.
 Each time, I thought I had the answer and I was determined that's my future look like as a tester.
 As you probably guessed by now, it changes every time.
 So here I am trying to figure out in 2019 again.
 Well, I've made my three wishes for now.